 Learn about your field from a different perspective.

-No matter what field you are planning to work in, different cultures bring different perspectives.
+No matter what field you are planning to have an internship in, different cultures bring different perspectives.
 By working and learning alongside people from another country, you will learn things you never knew about your chosen field of study.
 The way the Chinese approach business; the way Australians approach medicine; the way Brits approach marketing; all of these experiences will expand your education beyond the American classroom.

 Stand out from the crowd in the competitive job market.